atiumcache/pure-recipe/README.md

 	python pure_recipe.py save https://www.seriouseats.com/potato-wedges-recipe-5217319

-Saves multiple recipes from a list of URLs in a text file.
-The default location is `/home/user/Documents/recipes/`.
+Saves a recipe from a given URL.
+The default save location is `/home/user/Documents/recipes/`.
 Change this path in the `config.yaml` file, as described below.

 ### Save a List of URLs